General questions about Liaison…

 I’m from out of town.
 What are my chances?

 You will always be more competitive for a position if you live in the same city.
-If you are applying from out of town‚ it always helps if you provide a little detail about your date-specific relocation plans in your cover letter.
+So if you are applying from out of town‚ you should provide a lot of detail about your date-specific relocation plans in your cover letter.

 Where does my resume go and who will see it?